Shu-Tanaka-Group/bit-width-reduced-Ising-model/README.md

 ```

 **Note**: The above examples are illustrative and do not represent the complete dataset.

+## Dataset Locations

+- The square lattice system data used in Section III and V of the paper is stored in the `Ferromagnetic_square_lattice_system` folder under `L=30`.

+- The square lattice system data used in Appendix B of the paper is stored in the `Ferromagnetic_square_lattice_system` folder under `L=40` and `L=50`.

+- The square lattice system data used in Section VI and Appendix B is stored in the `Random_square_lattice_system` folder.

 ## Python Code to Generate Dataset